 There are baby changing facilities integrated within all toilet facilities across the attraction.
 We have a designated baby feeding room which is located in reception to provide a calm and discreet area to feed babies with all the facilities required.
 The baby feeding room facilities include a baby changing unit with disposable hygiene paper sheeting, sink unit, breast feeding armchairs and toddler chairs.

-Due to safety regulations, pushchairs are not permitted on the upper floor, Cadabra or in the Packaging zone - a pushchair park is provided.
+Due to safety regulations, pushchairs are not permitted on the upper floor or on the Cadabra ride - a pushchair park is provided.

 Cadbury Cafe & World's Biggest Cadbury Shop